 - Clearly mark the tube with name and registration number of sampled bull

 Want to genotype your animal today?

-Complete the Genotyping Request Form now.
+Genotyping Request Form now.

 Why Use Various Genotyping Options?

 - To increase reliability and accuracy of genetic evaluations